Search

 2. Silk is breathable, moisture wicking, and temperature regulating for comfort

+Silk sheets provide breathability and temperature regulation for restful sleep.
 Silk naturally wicks away moisture and keeps your temperature regulated no matter the season or conditions.
 If it is hot, silk keeps you cool; in colder weather, silk creates a layer of insulation to keep you warm.
 This means that silk sheets are the ideal sleeping environment for fostering quality sleep.
-Of course, silk sheets won’t cure a sleep disorder, but they do provide the best possible environment to cope with any type of sleep disturbance.
+Of course, silk sheets won't cure a sleep disorder, but they do provide the best possible environment to cope with any type of sleep disturbance.

 3. Mulberry Park Silks sheets are hypoallergenic and non-irritating